WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 A warning is raised if no files in `in_path` match with `expression`.

 An exception is raised if `expression` is not None or a valid regular expression.

-A warning is raised if a column from `cols` contains NaN values.

 An exception is raised if a column from `cols` is not a column of a signal file.